graphcommerce-org/graphcommerce/docs/content/getting-started/overview.md

 ## Query fragments

-Every component that requires data from Magento or GraphCMS has it's own `.graphql` file, containing a GraphQL query fragment.
+Every component that requires data from Magento or GraphCMS has its own `.graphql` file, containing a GraphQL query fragment.
 GraphQL Code Generator is used to convert query fragments to both the GraphQL document (query or mutation) and Typescript type definitions, both captured in `.gql(.ts)` files. `.gql(.ts)`